Show your heart some love with these 5 Foods to Help Lower Your Risk of Heart Disease.

 February is American Heart Month which also celebrates the American Heart Association’s Go Red For Women movement.
-February 5th is National Wear Red Day, read more about how to Go Red this February and how you can get involved.
+The first Friday we celebrate National Wear Red Day, read more about how to Go Red this February and how you can get involved.
 The following statistics are why I work to raise awareness to help save women’s lives from heart disease:

 - Heart disease is still the No. 1 killer of women, causing 1 in 3 deaths each year.